 Anger management is not about learning how to suppress your anger; it’s about learning how to deal with it and use it positively.
 One has to identify the triggers, recognize the prodromal signs and learn how to dissipate the stressful situation and find healthier ways to express your anger.
 And don’t be quick to assign the blame.

 But most of the time, angry surgeons don’t feel they have problems; the people who have to work with them do.

 I witnessed many angry situations and was a target of several of them.
 I saw the patterns.

-The were certainly doctors, some of them good ones, who had a knack for blowing off the lid.
+They were certainly doctors, some of them good ones, who had a knack for blowing off the lid.
 Some wanted to shift the blame from the beginning, some wanted to show the real or implied power, some just because they thought it looked good.
 The triggers were unforeseen events, like delays in the OR, mistakes in scheduling and major and even minor mishaps during the procedure.
 Arguing with an angry surgeon is usually unsuccessful because it only fuels the fire.
-One has to modify the reaction having in mind the respect for the patients and co-workers.
+One has to modify the reaction, having in mind the respect for the patients and co-workers.

 My feeling is that the best way to handle the anger problem is to develop the attitude not to be bothered even by the most extreme circumstances.
 I know it seems unrealistic, but it often worked for me, particularly at the end of my career in the operating room.
 Not all the time though; but when I was able to achieve this mental status it worked beautifully.
-One can attempt to feel detached from the everyday trouble and seem as if is watching all the earthly events from the above.
+One can attempt to feel detached from the everyday trouble and seem as if he or she’s watching all the earthly events from the above.
 I know it seems unrealistic, but is not impossible.